-The U.S. Social Security System has been raising the age for receipt of full retirement benefits as an offset to increased life expectancy.
-The higher retirement age is seen as an important means of stabilizing the long-term costs of the Old Age, Survivors, and Disability Insurance (OASDI) program.
-If the retirement age were increased in proportion to life expectancy, the average length of retirement would be a constant share of the average work life; and, absent other trends, the current system's finances would be largely sustainable over future decades.
-However, research on trends in mortality has established a strong relationship between individuals' life expectancy and various measures of socioeconomic status, including income; and recent studies conclude that life expectancy is rising more rapidly for individuals in the upper portions of the earnings distribution.
+The United States has been raising the age for receipt of full retirement benefits within the Social Security system as an offset to increased life expectancy.
+The later retirement age is seen as an important means of stabilizing the long-term costs of the Old Age, Survivors, and Disability Insurance (OASDI) program.
+If the retirement age were increased in proportion to life expectancy, the average length of retirement would be a constant share of the average work life; and, absent other trends, the current system's finances would be largely sustainable over future decades.1 However, research on trends in mortality has established a strong relationship between individuals' life expectancy and various measures of socioeconomic status, including income; and recent studies conclude that life expectancy is rising more rapidly for individuals in the upper portions of the earnings distribution.
 If gains in expected life spans are increasingly concentrated among the well-to-do, it seems unfair to ask the less affluent to bear the main burden of an aging society.